Pregnancy Blood Test, from our experts to you.

 How can I access my Pregnancy Blood Test results?

-Many of the early symptoms of pregnancy are due to the surge in hCG, and confusingly, they’re very similar to ones you might have right before your period.
+Many of the early symptoms of pregnancy are due to the surge in hCG, and confusingly, they’re very similar to symptoms you might have right before your period.
 They include breast tenderness, feeling tired and sluggish, needing to urinate more often, irritability, and feeling sick.

 As most of these symptoms aren’t unique to pregnancy, a Pregnancy Blood Test can help you find out if they’re down to pregnancy or to rule this out as the cause.

-Where can I get support with my pregnancy?
+Where can I get support for pregnancy?

 Pregnancy can be an exciting time, but it’s also common to feel anxious and overwhelmed.
 If you need support or reassurance, your doctor and midwifery team can help.